Jayich-Lab/double-pass-breadboard/2023-10-version/README.md

 # README

 This version of the double pass breadboard was first ordered in October, 2023.
+The AOM is mounted using a custom aluminum part that fixes pitch and roll; the AOM angle is adjusted by rotating the mount and screwing it in place.
+The AOM postion is fixed along the optical axis, so the double pass is aligned by moving the lens and mirror (which are both fixed on translational mounts).
+The iris mount is slimmer and symmetrical, clearing more room for the lens and waveplate.

 # Parts